OpenSUTD/course-notes/50.005 Computer System Engineering/OS.md

 * Lock is acquired/released by invoking a synchronized method
 * Mutual exclusion is guaranteed for this object’s method – at most only one thread can be inside it at any time
 * Threads waiting to acquire the object lock are placed in the **entry set** for the object lock
+* A synchronized method of an object can successfully call another synchronized method of the same object although both synchronized methods are guarded by the same binary lock

 #### Deadlocks